 At Marshall & Taylor PLLC, our Raleigh adoption lawyers get many questions from clients regarding the adoption process in North Carolina.
 Below are several of the most commonly asked questions.
 We hope you find our answers useful.
 Please don’t hesitate to contact us at (919) 833-1040 if you have further questions regarding adoption in North Carolina.

 Adoption is governed by statute.
 The statutory procedures outlined in Chapter 48 of the North Carolina General Statutes must be adhered to in order to complete an adoption.
 These laws are complicated.
-Working with a skilled and experienced North Carolina adoption lawyer can help ensure that your adoption goes as smoothly as possible.
+Working with a skilled and experienced law office can help ensure that your adoption goes as smoothly as possible.

-A lawyer can explain your legal rights and the adoption process in a manner that is easy to understand.
+A Raleigh adoption attorney can explain your legal rights and the adoption process in a manner that is easy to understand.
 It’s important that you hire a lawyer as soon as possible in the adoption process.

 Who can adopt in North Carolina?

 While the North Carolina adoption process is complicated, the basic eligibility requirements are straightforward.
 Any adult 18 or older may be eligible to adopt a child in North Carolina.
+Adoption laws govern the eligibility criteria, ensuring that the interests of children, expectant parents, and adoptive families are protected.
 You do not have to be married to adopt.
 You also do not need to meet a minimum income threshold.
 That gain, not every applicant gets approved for adoption.
 Gaining approval can be challenging, depending on the circumstances.
 For example, all prospective adoptive parents have to submit to a background check and complete a home study.

 What is a home study?